 There is a fee for our professional development programs, please contact us for a consultation.

-We currently have 3 booklets available to you to further your knowledge on end-of-life and grief issues.
-Our earliest booklet is available online, while our newest can be picked up for free at our Hospice Center (up to 5 copies, then $5 for any additional copies).
+We currently have 4 booklets available to you to further your knowledge on end-of-life and grief issues.
+Most of our booklets are available online, while hard copies can be picked up for free at our Hospice Center (up to 5 copies, then $5 for any additional copies).

 - What To Expect in the Last Days or Hours of Life (full booklet available HERE.)The Hospice Palliative Care team have designed this book to assist you in caring for your loved one during the last weeks, days and hours of life when your medical team has determined that only little time remains.
 Predicting how much time is impossible to determine, but signs indicate that changes are occurring physically with your loved one.
 Preparing for this time is important for all involved and families report that understanding what is going on during the process has been helpful.
 When a person enters the final stages of dying both body and mind are affected.
 These changes are a normal part of the dying process and knowing what to expect helps address fears and concerns that you and your family may have at this time.